Metformin

 It is one part of a broader plan that may include other medicines or insulin if needed.

-How and when to take it
+How and when should you take Metformin?

 Metformin is often started at a low dose with meals to limit stomach upset, then increased gradually.
 Modified-release tablets may be prescribed if standard tablets are poorly tolerated.